 The Jammu and Kashmir government on Friday imposed severe restrictions in parts of Srinagar city and Sopore town to prevent the ‘Sopore Chalo’ March called by separatist leaders.

 Both Hurriyat factions – led by Syed Ali Shah Geelani and Mirwaiz Umar Farooq — as well as the Yasin Malik-led JKLF had earlier this week called for a march to Sopore on Friday to protest against the killings of six civilians in the past three weeks.

 A senior police official said restrictions were imposed to maintain law and order in the region.
 “We imposed restrictions in the areas falling under seven police stations in the old city,” the official said.
 “The restrictions were also imposed in Sopore town.”

-- Restrictions imposed in Srinagar to prevent protests
+- J&K: Restrictions imposed in Srinagar, Shopian to prevent separatist march

 - Curfew imposed in Sopore,Kupwara

 - Hurriyat leaders placed under house arrest